-In synthetic monitoring, a private location is a collection of private minions.
-A minion is a containerized application that receives and manages jobs set up through the Synthetics UI.
+In synthetic monitoring, a private location is a collection of synthetics job managers or private minions (legacy).
+Synthetics job managers and minions (legacy) are containerized application that receive and manage jobs set up through the synthetics UI.

-A private location can contain any number of private minions.
+A private location can contain any number of synthetics job managers or private minions.
 Private locations allow you to extend your synthetic monitoring coverage to new geographical locations, and to monitor websites behind your firewall (like an intranet site).

 To use private locations, first review these requirements and other factors: